Places I've Been by katiemia - Free Arenas

 The trail system at Eagle Park is maintained in part by Free Arenas.
 If you have any would like to get involved or just want to share your thoughts on how to improve it, email [email protected].

 Tenderfoot is primarily a mountain bike trail.
 The trail runs back behind most of the campsites.
 While it's built for mountain bikes, it's usually great for a nice quiet walk as well, and arguably the best way to see the park.
 This 0.5 mile trail is rated Easy but is about as tough as an easy trail can get.
-It's pretty mellow but does have a couple of quick punchy climbs and a non-optional berm climb over a large tree branch.
+It's pretty mellow but does have a couple of very short ups.

 Taut-line is cut into the slope along the fence line.
-It begins on the embankment at the West end of the campground and goes for 0.4 miles.
+It begins on the embankment at the West end of the campground and goes for 0.4 miles before meeting back up with Tenderfoot.
 The Northwest section is the longest section of trail in Eagle Park and is cut into a steep slope above marsh and ponds.
 It is generally downhill from the West end but has plenty of up and down.
-Towards the middle of the trail, there is a berm and table top.
+Towards the middle of the trail, there is a berm and a couple of table top jumps.
 The section South of the Tenderfoot junction was an Eagle Project completed by Ian Hoffman and his volunteer crew.
 The trail continues to cut up and down the side hill with a fun rock berm and a rock garden.
 The end drops in to connect back to Tenderfoot right near the junction with Bugler.
-The trail has short climbs and fun drops going southward so going the other way, you get punchy climbs and longer descents.
-Because it's much higher than the Tenderfoot Trail it parallels, Taut-line does not flood and actually bypasses the worst flood area of Tenderfoot.
-The bench cuts are on the narrower side.
-Because the trail does go along a steep slope, remember to fall uphill.
+The trail is a one-way trail from West to East and has short climbs and fun decents.
+Because it's much higher than the Tenderfoot Trail it parallels, Taut-line does not flood and actually bypasses the flood areas of Tenderfoot.
+Because the trail does go along a steep slope on the West end, remember to fall uphill.
 This trail is rated Intermediate.

-Bugler drops off the Tenderfoot Trail and runs down and around a pond just off the lawn.
-There's a few drops, climbs, and berms adding a little bit of speed and a little more difficulty.
+Bugler drops off the Tenderfoot Trail and runs down and around a small pond just off the main lawn.
+There's a few decents, climbs, and berms adding a little bit of speed and a little more difficulty.

 Jamboree drops off the Eagle Park Road near campsite 19 and continues down along the river to the old campsite 14 that's now a disc golf basket.
 This trail rolls back and forth through a trough of sorts with some jumps along the edges and potential for many more.
 It seeps ground water when the water is higher and is completely flooded in May/June when the river is really high.
 When it's dry though, it rides decently fast and is a lot of fun!

 Skills Park Along the Tenderfoot Trail and just off the lawn is a skills park built as an Eagle Scout project by Erik Hurst and other volunteers.
-It features a large wrap-around berm on the north end, raised skinnies made of 2x8 2x6 and 2x4 treated lumber, a ladder a-frame, a rock garden, and a see-saw.
+It features a large wrap-around berm on the north end, raised skinnies made of 2x8, 2x6, and 2x4 treated lumber, a ladder a-frame, a rock garden, and a see-saw.

 While not all trails are intended to bi-directional and multi-use, they are all used as such so please be aware of others on the trail.

 Looking for a little longer hike or ride?
-Go to the Northwest end of the park and you'll find an old raised road that follows the airport fence line to the Nature Park.
+Go to the Northwest end of the park and you'll find an old embankment road that follows the airport fence line to the Nature Park.
 It's pretty popular to loop both parks together.

 Sledding

-New in 2018, there's a sledding hill area just off the main grassy area.
+There's some mounds above a bench that can be used as a sledding hill area just off the main grassy area.
 It's a terraced hill with a couple set runs and then quite a bit of open hill as well.
 Elevation is only about 20 feet from top to bottom but there's plenty to keep kids busy for awhile.
 There's even a more difficult run that includes jumps and drops for snowboards.
 The terrace trails are better when the snow's a little bit icier but the small hills are great for little kids that wnat to avoid the more popular hill at Smith Park

 Camping